Black History is rich with heroes whose perseverance, courage, persistence and goodness is perfect to share with even our youngest of learners.

 Through Black History we learn so much about ourselves and our abilities to overcome challenges – big and small.

 We learn to reason and wonder about things morally.
-We learn from the mistakes people made in the past and learn the importance of treating others with compassion.
+We also learn from the mistakes people made in the past and learn the importance of treating others with compassion.

 We learn to be givers and helpers.